-For those who are really struggling, they may feel that the only way to get better is to ignore the doctor’s orders and increase their dose of antidepressants, therefore abusing the substance.
+Those who are really struggling may feel that the only way to get better is to ignore the doctor’s orders and increase their dose of antidepressants, therefore abusing the substance.
 In this case, this is not intentional but is done simply out of desperation.

-Another reason why people abuse antidepressants is because they want to achieve that “high”.
-Of course, with antidepressants this is not something which can happen but people still misuse it.
+Another reason why people abuse antidepressants is that they want to achieve that “high”.
+Of course, with antidepressants, this is not something that can happen but people still misuse them.

-Antidepressants are a slow burner meaning you will not instantly feel happy after taking the medication.
+Antidepressants are slow burners meaning you will not instantly feel happy after taking the medication.
 It can take a number of days for the medication to take full effect.

 Unfortunately, because of this people will begin to fix antidepressants with other addictive substances such as alcohol and drugs.